cosmic-microwave-bg/FLattice/README.md

 - Intel compiler
 - fftw

-I assume that FFTW files are installed in  `/opt/fftw/`.
+I assume that FFTW files are installed in  `/usr/local/lib` and `/usr/local/include`.
 If you installed FFTW in other directory, change `include_directories` and `link_directories` in the cmake file.

 ## How to use